reinaldorossetti/capybara_tips/Capybara_comandos.md

 Options Hash (options):

-text (String, Regexp) — Only find elements which contain this text or match this regexp visible (Boolean, Symbol) — Only find elements with the specified visibility: true - only finds visible elements. false - finds invisible and visible elements.
+text (String, Regexp) — Only find elements which contain this text or match this regexp

 :all - same as false; finds visible and invisible elements.
 :hidden - only finds invisible elements.
+:visible - same as true; only finds visible elements.

+function visible (Boolean, Symbol) — Only find elements with the specified visibility:
+          true - only finds visible elements.
-:visible - same as true; only finds visible elements. count (Integer) — Exact number of matches that are expected to be found maximum (Integer) — Maximum number of matches that are expected to be found minimum (Integer) — Minimum number of matches that are expected to be found
+          false - finds invisible and visible elements.

+count (Integer) — Exact number of matches that are expected to be found maximum (Integer) — Maximum number of matches that are expected to be found minimum (Integer) — Minimum number of matches that are expected to be found